Volkswagen Touareg review - sublime interior but sedate to drive

 - Feels rather numb to drive

 Sitting at the top of VW’s burgeoning range of SUVs is its flagship, the Touareg.
-Although the car has been around since 2002, it is now in its third generation and now has a look that brings it into line with the rest of the VW range, including the midsized Tiguan, seven-seat Tiguan Allspace and entry-level Volkswagen T-Roc and T-Cross crossovers.
-As befits a car at the top of the Volkswagen tree, it has also been given a push upmarket.
+Although the car has been around since 2002, it is now in its third generation and now has a look that brings it into line with the rest of the VW range, albeit with a more upmarket look than some of the brand’s numerous other SUVs.

 That seems like a brave move, particularly as it puts the Touareg in direct competition with such desirable machines as the Range Rover Sport, Mercedes GLE and BMW X5, as well as the Volvo XC90.
 Both the Audi Q5 and Q7 are arguably its rivals, too – especially as the latter shares its mechanical underpinnings with the Touareg.

 As a result of the redesign, the Touareg is wider, longer and slightly lower than before, giving it a more athletic look.
 As with other flagship models from the Volkswagen Group, it also features a prominent grille and lashings of chrome to make it look both distinctive and expensive.
 A facelift in 2023 brought even sharper design, with a bolder front end and a fashionable horizontal light bar at the back.

 Those bigger dimensions also mean there’s plenty of space inside for adults to stretch out, although there's no seven-seat option here, with the focus on luxury instead of maximum practicality.
 That’s out of kilter with most of its rivals and may be a drawback for some, although the good news is that there's a massive 810-litre boot and a heavy-duty 3.5 tonne towing capacity nonetheless.
 Clever tech like Trailer Assist makes reversing a caravan or horsebox an easier job, too.